 The various disputes and lawsuits that may arise from employment relationships are more and more frequent in the world today as long gone are the days of substantial loyalties between employer and employee whereas times have changed since days when a boss would be a dinner guest or a gold watch was given to a thirty (30) year employee.

-The Paralegal Office of Shemesh Paralegal Services May Be Your Right Choice!
+The Paralegal Office of Shemesh Paralegal Services May Be the Answer!

 Employer or Employee

-Shemesh Paralegal Services offers legal help to clients in Toronto, Vaughan, Willowdale, Mississauga, Markham, and Newmarket, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.
+Shemesh Paralegal Services offers legal help to clients in Richmond Hill, Willowdale, York Region, North York, Concord, and Vaughan, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.

 Learn More About